Harish-M-5/SCT_WD_1/README.md

 Run the project:

-Simply open index.html in your browser.
+Simply open index.html in your browser and then deployment using netlify

-(For React.js project → run npm install && npm start)

 ## Ouput Demo Video: